Walls (Louis Tomlinson song): Music video

-The music video, directed by Charlie Lightening, and filmed in Morocco, was released on 20 January 2020.
+The music video, directed by Charlie Lightening, was filmed in Morocco and released on 20 January 2020.
 The video begins with Tomlinson roaming the Moroccan desert where he encounters a mysterious door, walks through a series of glass panes and sits on a chair perched halfway up a brick wall (a reference to a music video for "Live Forever" by Oasis whose former member Noel Gallagher is credited as one of the co-writers on "Walls").
 After Tomlinson enters through the door, he sprawls out on the floor of a ballroom near dancing guests and wanders through a crowd of masked strangers.
 At the song's climax, he and his band perform on a glowing platform as the light dims.

 Live performances

 Tomlinson performed the track for the first time live on 22 January 2020 on The One Show.
 On 30 January 2020 Tomlinson performed the song on The Tonight Show Starring Jimmy Fallon.
 On 31 January 2020 he performed it on The Today Show.